Solar Hot Water System Prices and Usage

 There are three main types of solar hot water systems – flat-plate collectors, evacuated tube collectors and heat pump systems.

 • Flat-plate collectors: This system uses a large solar panel–like collector to catch the sun’s rays and transfer the heat to an insulated hot water tank.
-Flat-plate collectors tend to be the more affordable solar hot water option however, they are not terribly effective in cooler climates.
-There are two variants of these systems – roof mounted – where the tank is connected to the collector on the roof, and split – where the panel is installed on the roof while the tank is on the ground.
+Flat-plate collectors tend to be the more affordable solar hot water option, however they are not overly effective in cooler climates.
+There are two variants of these systems: roof-mounted (where the tank is connected to the collector on the roof) and split (where the panel is installed on the roof while the tank is on the ground).

 According to pricing estimates from Solar Quotes, a solar hot water system costs anywhere between $3,000 and upwards of $6,000 fully installed.
-Prices vary depending on the type of system and installation costs:
+Prices include solar hot water rebates, and may vary depending on the type of system and installation costs.

 • Flat plate collectors: Prices typically sit between $3,000 and $4,000.